jyc/ppx_sexp/README.md

              (p "Great to see you.")))]

 Note that `[%in name]` is used to unquote the `name` variable.
-To be properly typed, it would have to be of the form `\`String "Some Name"`.
+To be properly typed, it would have to be of the form `String "Some Name"`.
+(The `String` constructor should be that of the polymorphic variant, not the normal variant -- Markdown formatting is messing with displaying the backtick.
+Sorry.)

 # Limitations